 “The full recipe with ingredients can be found in the recipe card below.”

 How To Make Hawaiian Chicken?

-- Preheat the oven to 350 F. Dust the chicken pieces with the cornstarch until all of them are fully covered.
+- Preheat the oven to 350 F. Season the chicken pieces with salt and pepper and dust them with the cornstarch mixture until all of them are fully covered.
 You can do this by placing the cornstarch in a ziplock bag, adding the chicken pieces and shaking the bag, or dredging them one by one in the cornstarch.